Monthly Archives: April 2012

 This date-based, no-sugar-added caramel sauce does double duty by sweetening both the apple filling and the crumbly topping.
 Use a crisper variety of apple, such as Pink Lady, Jazz, or Honeycrisp, for best results.
 Serve with vegan vanilla ice cream for a nice warm/cold contrast.
 This recipe is from Practically Raw,* copyright © 2012 Amber […]

-This dish contains all the flavor and nutrition of sushi, but requires only half the effort!
+This dish contains all the flavor and nutrition of sushi, but requires only half the effort, made with raw cauliflower rice!
 Instead of rolling the ingredients into a traditional makizushi, you just toss ‘em together in a bowl—no muss, no fuss.
-If you really dislike seaweed, you can leave the nori off, though it is a fantastic source of essential minerals. […]
+If you really dislike seaweed, you can leave the nori off, though it is a […]

 The addition of the sweet potato and toasted pine nuts makes this simple salad an exceptional side dish or a hearty lunch.
 Because the natural flavors blend so well, there’s little need for exotic seasonings.
 A basket of whole grain bread makes the ideal accompaniment.
 Contributed by Zel Allen, reprinted from The Nut Gourmet.*

 Kale, banana, an avocado join forces in this creamy, filling smoothie.
 Hemp seeds are optional, but they’re one of the best, most concentrated sources of Omega 3s—better (and tastier) than flaxseeds.
 They make a great addition to this creamy smoothie.
 Look for both hempseeds and hemp milk at most any natural foods market.
 Adapted from […]